Sustainability at Kairos Klay

 When Good Clay Goes Bad

-The combination of these simple systems have enabled me to reuse more than 100 lbs of clay this year which otherwise would have been sent to a landfill.
-To give you an idea, that’s 200 spoon rests, or 34 kitchen crocks, or 100 beer glasses.
+This simple system has enabled me to reuse more than 100 lbs of clay this year which otherwise would have been sent to a landfill.
+To give you an idea, that’s 200 spoon rests, or 28 kitchen crocks, or 100 beer glasses.
 Good stuff.

 Pottery requires a considerable amount of packaging to adequately protect it on its journey from my house to yours.
-As of April, 2022, I’ve shifted away from using new bubble wrap to reusing cardboard to protect my little beauties on their journey through the mail.
-This changes my packaging footprint to about 35% recycled, and 99% biodegradable.
+As of April, 2022, I’ve shifted away from using bubble wrap to using and reusing cardboard to protect my little beauties on their journey through the mail.
+This changes my packaging footprint to about 25% reused, and 99% biodegradable content.